opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ### Extras features

-The Toolkit provides a set of extras features helping you to simplify the way to develop your Application such as:
+The Toolkit provides a set of extra features that help you to simplify the way to develop your Application such as:

  * Decorate container using floating dialog windows